 Study of languages gives proof of higher order thinking skills.
 If you wish to attend a European university, then the study of a foreign language will be of obvious benefit.
 It is also of great benefit for applications to future employers as many major companies now operate in several different countries and like their personnel to be equipped with more than just their native language.

-Previously studied the language at GCSE level.
+Previously studied the language at GCSE level or equivalent of three years studying and have achieved a grade 7 or above.

 AQA 7652 French, 7662 German, 7692 Spanish